enkidevs/curriculum/tech-interviews/tech-interviews-core/arrays-and-maps/what-is-a-map.md

 A Map is a data structure that links keys to values.

-> 💡 Note that a dictionary or an associative array are different names for the same data structure i.e. a key-value store.
+> 💡 Note that a dictionary or an associative array are different names for the same data structure, i.e. a key-value store.

 Finding a value by its key is O(1) because, no matter how big a map is, it takes the same time to do it[1].